YoshiyukiKono/CarND/project-2/writeup.md

 | Stop Sign			| Stop Sign				|

 The model was able to correctly guess 5 of the 7 traffic signs in the last prediction (and 4 of the 7 traffice signs in the second to the last one), which gives an accuracy of 71% in the last prediction and as the result of the evaluate method (42% in the second to the last one).
-This compares favorably to the accuracy on the test set of ...
+I might not be able to say that this compares favorably to the accuracy on the validation data set as well as test data set, but as I picked up the variety of imges intentionally, the result was thougt provoking to me.
+I'll explain the variety below.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)